jsr6720/jsr6720.github.io/_posts/2020-10-12-leading-change.md

 ## My Review 5/5

 This is a comprehensive blueprint for leading change in an organization.
 It details the difference between being a manager and being a leader.
 One is title based, anyone can be a leader.
-Communication underpins all of the phases to changes, and it can take years to establish a measurable culture shift.<br/><br/>Great book for anyone who is responsible for leading change at any level of the organization.
+Communication underpins all of the phases to changes, and it can take years to establish a measurable culture shift.

+Great book for anyone who is responsible for leading change at any level of the organization.

 ### Date Read
 2020/10/12